antekfilar/diabetes-prediction-1/diabetes-prediction/README.md

 # Diabetes Prediction with Logistic Regression

-This project predicts the likelihood of diabetes based on medical data using logistic regression.
+This project predicts the likelihood of diabetes based on medical data using logistic regression, comparing it with XGBRegressor and RandomForestRegressor.

 ## 📊 Dataset
 [Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)